-By quickly setting up a budget, and planning ahead of time, it allowed for my family and I to enjoy the day and spend money guilt-free.
+By quickly setting up a budget, and planning ahead of time, it allowed for my family and I to enjoy a day of guilt free spending.

 The Great Minnesota’s Get Together.
 This is the slogan that is refrained throughout the Minnesota State Fair season.
 A few weeks ago the 12-day, 2019 Season was wrapped up.